AlexMercedCoder/tutorialblog/content/blog/2024/2024-10-Data-Lakhouse-Roundup-1.md

 ### Streaming

-While using Hudi or Paimon and converting to Delta or Iceberg is an option, this conversion can cause a loss of benefits provided by formats like Iceberg—such as partition evolution and hidden partitioning, which optimize how data is organized and written.
+While using Hudi or Paimon and converting to Delta or Iceberg is an option, this conversion can cause a loss of benefits provided by formats like Iceberg - such as partition evolution and hidden partitioning, which optimize how data is organized and written.
 Native Iceberg streaming pipelines can be built with open-source tools like Kafka Connect, Flink, and Spark Streaming.
 Additionally, managed streaming services from companies like Upsolver and Estuary are emerging, making it easier to stream data into Iceberg tables with high performance.

 - [A Guide to Apache Iceberg CDC](https://www.dremio.com/blog/cdc-with-apache-iceberg/?utm_medium=influencer&utm_content=alexmerced&utm_source=ev_external_blog&utm_term=evolutions1)
 - [Streaming to Apache Iceberg with Upsolver](https://www.dremio.com/blog/streaming-and-batch-data-lakehouses-with-apache-iceberg-dremio-and-upsolver/?utm_medium=influencer&utm_content=alexmerced&utm_source=ev_external_blog&utm_term=evolutions1)